General Instructions to Work in the Chem Lab

 - If you splash or spill chemicals, use appropriate cleaning method and adsorbent or inform the person in charge.

 - Dress appropriately: Use lab coats, no loose sleeves, coats or scarves.
 Wear covered stable footwear and no sandals.
 Take care of your hair and wear long trousers.
 Remove rings and watches, especially while using the glove box.
-No synthetic finger nails or other flammable polymer jewellery.
+No synthetic fingernails or other flammable polymer jewelry.
 Use goggles, tongs and the appropriate protective gloves whenever necessary.
 Nitrile gloves are for handling general chemicals

 - Do not work alone in the laboratory or outside normal working hours.
 If there is a requirement, ensure a second person is at a calling distance.
 Note all emergency contacts.

 - Do not place hot apparatus directly on the laboratory desk.
 Always use an insulated pad.
 Keep flammable liquids away from hot plates.